Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 • Fat embolism

-You may need a re-surgery if the obtained results are asymmetric or in cases of complications.
+You may need revision surgery if the obtained results are asymmetric or in cases of complications.

-• As the operation requires general anesthesia, complications related to anesthetics like dizziness and loss of consciousness may occur
+• As the operation requires general anesthesia, complications related to anesthetics, such as dizziness and loss of consciousness, may occur

 • Bleeding from the incision site